Bombay: Our City

 Bombay: Our City (Hamara Sahar) is a 1985 Indian documentary film directed by Anand Patwardhan.
-The film story based on daily battle for survival of the 4 million slum dwellers of Bombay who make up half the city's population.
-The film produced by the Ramesh Asher & Sanjiv Shah.
-Anand Patwardhan graduate (B.A.) in English Literature from Bombay University in 1970, won a scholarship to get another B.A. in sociology from Brandeis University in 1972 and earned a master's degree in communications from McGill University in 1982.
+The film story based on daily battle for survival of the 4 million slum dwellers of Bombay who make up half the city's population, and also focuses on the slum demolitions in the early 1980s especially the slaughterhouse slums next to the railway tracks in Bandra West.
+The film produced by the Ramesh Asher and Sanjiv Shah.
 The film was released on 7 June 1985.